SoftUni/Programming-Basics-Book-Java-EN/chapter-00-preface.md

 ## About Software University (SoftUni)

-[The Software University (SoftUni)](https://softuni.org) is **the largest training center for software engineers in the South-Eastern Europe**.
+[The Software University (SoftUni)](https://softuni.org) is **the largest training center for software engineers in South-Eastern Europe**.
 Tens of thousands of students pass through the university every year.
-SoftUni was founded in 2014, as a continuation of the hard work of [**Dr. Svetlin Nakov**](https://nakov.com) in training **skillful software engineering professionals** by a practical, contemporary and high-quality education, that combines fundamental knowledge with modern software technologies and a lot of practice.
+SoftUni was founded in 2014 as a continuation of the hard work of [**Dr. Svetlin Nakov**](https://nakov.com) in training **skillful software engineering professionals** by a practical, contemporary and high-quality education that combines fundamental knowledge with modern software technologies and a lot of practice.

-### SoftUni: High-Quality Practical Tech Education
+### SoftUni: High-quality practical tech education

 The Software University provides **quality education**, **profession**, **job** and **diploma** for programmers, software engineers and IT professionals.
-SoftUni builds an extremely successful and strong **connection between education and industry** by collaboration with hundreds of software companies, provides job and internship of its students, creates quality professionals for the software industry and directly responds to the needs of employers via the training process.
+SoftUni builds an extremely successful and strong **connection between education and industry** by collaborating with hundreds of software companies, provides job and internships of its students, creates quality professionals for the software industry, and directly responds to the needs of employers via the training process.

-### Free Programming Courses at SoftUni
+### Free programming courses at SoftUni

-SoftUni organizes **free programming courses for beginners**: online and physically in few locations.
-The purpose is to give a chance to **everyone who is interested** in programming and technologies to **try programming** and check if they are interested and if they would get seriously involved in software development.
+SoftUni organizes **free programming courses for beginners**: online and on-site in few locations.
+The purpose is to give a chance to **everyone interested** in programming and technologies to **try programming**, checks if they are interested and if they would get seriously involved in software development.
 You can sign up for the free course in **programming basics** using the SoftUni application page: [https://softuni.org](https://softuni.org).

-The free programming basics courses at SoftUni have the purpose to introduce you to **basic programming constructions** in the software development world, that you can use in any programming language.
+The free programming basics courses at SoftUni aim to introduce you to **basic programming constructions** in the software development world, that you can use in any programming language.
 These include working with **data**, **variables** and **expressions**, using **conditional statements**, constructing **loops**, defining and calling **methods** and other approaches for building programming logic.
-The trainings are **highly practically oriented** which means that **the emphasis is strongly on exercises**, and you get the opportunity to apply your knowledge during the learning process.
+The trainings are **highly practically oriented**, which means that **the emphasis is strongly on exercises**, and you get the opportunity to apply your knowledge during the learning process.

 This **programming book** accompanies the free programming lessons for beginners at SoftUni and serves as an additional teaching aid to help the learning process.

-### The Automated Judge System
+### The automated Judge system

 **The SoftUni Judge system** ([https://judge.softuni.org](https://judge.softuni.org)) is an automated Internet system for **checking the solutions of programming exercises via series of tests**.
-The submission and verification happen in **real time**: you submit the solution and within seconds you get an answer whether it is correct.
+The submission and verification happen in **real-time**: you submit the solution, and within seconds you get an answer whether it is correct.
 Each **successfully** taken test gives you the points it gains.
-For a completely correct solution you get all the points for this problem.
-For partially correct solution you get part of the points for the task.
-For a completely wrong solution you get 0 points.
+For a completely correct solution, you get all the points for this problem.
+For a partially correct solution, you get part of the points for the task.
+For a completely wrong solution, you get 0 points.

 This how the **SoftUni Judge** looks like:![](/assets/chapter-1-images/02.Expression-03.png)

-**All problems from the current book are available for testing in SoftUni judge** and we strongly recommend testing them after you solve them to be sure you don't miss anything and that your solution works correctly according to the task requirements.
+**All problems from the current book are available for testing in SoftUni judge**, and we strongly recommend testing them after you solve them to be sure you don't miss anything and that your solution works correctly according to the task requirements.

 Keep in mind some **specifics about SoftUni judge**:
 * For each task the **judge system keeps the best score you had**.
-Therefore, if you upload a solution with wrong code or lower score compared to the previous one, the system won't take away your points.
+Therefore, if you upload a solution with the wrong code or a lower score compared to the previous one, the system won't take away your points.
 * The output of your program is **compared** by the system to a strictly expected result.
-Every **unnecessary symbol, missing comma or space** may lead to 0 points on a particular test.
+Every **unnecessary symbol, missing comma, or space** may lead to 0 points on a particular test.
 The **output** that the judge expects is **described in the requirements of every task** and **nothing else should be added**.

-**Example:** If the output requires to print a number (e.g. `25`), do not display any descriptive messages such as `The result is: 25`, just print as it is required, i.e. only the number.
+**Example:** If the output requires printing a number (e.g. `25`), do not display any descriptive messages such as `The result is: 25`.
+Print the output as it is required, i.e., only the number.

 The SoftUni judge system is **available any time** via its website: [https://judge.softuni.org](https://judge.softuni.org).
-* To sign in use your authentication for the SoftUni website: [https://softuni.org](https://softuni.org).
+* To sign in, use your authentication for the SoftUni website: [https://softuni.org](https://softuni.org).
 * Using the SoftUni system is **free** and it's not bound with the participation in SoftUni's courses.

-We are convinced that after sending a few tasks **you will like getting instant feedback** for your solutions and the Judge system will become your favorite assistant in your programming practice.
+We are convinced that after a few submitted tasks, **you will like to receive instant feedback** for your solutions, and the Judge system will become your favorite assistant in learning programming.

-## How to Become a Software Developer?
+## How to become a software developer?

 Dear readers, probably many of you have the ambition to become programmers and develop software for a living, or work in the IT area.
 That's why we have prepared for you a **short guide on "How to become a programmer"**, so we can help you take the first steps towards this desired profession.